mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 functionality, and interop testing of the protocol has revealed that unusual processing called out in {{RFC7030}} causes confusion.

-EST is currently specified as part of IEC 62351, and is widely used in Government, Utilities and Financial markets today.
+EST is currently specified as part of {{IEC62351}}, and is widely used in Government, Utilities and Financial markets today.

 This document therefore revises {{RFC7030}} to reflect the field reality, deprecating